We have much more to do and your continued support is needed now more than ever.

 2. Make a Snack-o-Lantern

-Large birds and small mammals will eat pumpkin seeds if you offer them in your yard.
-Collect seeds from your pumpkins, before composting them, and let the seeds dry.
-Please don’t add salt or seasoning.
-Place seeds on a flat surface, tray, shallow bowl, or mix in with existing bird seed in your garden.
+Many birds and small mammals will eat pumpkin seeds if you offer them in your yard.
+Collect seeds from your pumpkins before composting them, and let the seeds dry.
+Don’t add salt or seasoning is you’re going to offer them to the wildlife.

 5. Plant Pumpkin Seeds